-20 Oct Tax on Bonuses
+20 Oct Tax Accountants on Tax Rate of Bonuses

 Graham is an employee of a company from which he draws a salary of £100,000 per annum He has no other sources of income.
-In December 2019 he will be paid a bonus of £7,000.
-He is entitled to a personal tax allowance of £12,500 in 2019/20, but he loses £3,500 of it (£1 for every £2 earned over £100,000 ((£107,000 – £100,000) /2)), leaving him with an allowance of £9,000.
-He will pay tax of £2,800 (£7,000 × 40%) on the bonus, plus an extra £1,400 due to lost allowances (£3,500 × 40%).
-His total tax attributable to the bonus is therefore £4,200.
-Graham will therefore pay tax on the bonus at an effective rate of 60% (£4,200/£7,000 x 100).
+In December 2019 he will get a bonus of £7,000.
+He qualifies to a personal tax allowance of £12,500 in 2019/20, but he loses £3,500 of it (£1 for every £2 earned over £100,000 ((£107,000 – £100,000) /2)), leaving him with an allowance of £9,000.
+He will pay a tax of £2,800 (£7,000 × 40%) on the bonus, plus an extra £1,400 due to lost allowances (£3,500 × 40%).
+His total tax attributable to the bonus is, therefore, £4,200.
+Graham will, therefore, pay tax on the bonus at an effective rate of 60% (£4,200/£7,000 x 100).

-Hannah on the other hand, receives an annual salary of £125,000 from employment.
+Hannah on the other hand receives an annual salary of £125,000 from employment.
 She also has no other sources of income.
 Hannah is also expecting to receive a bonus of £7,000 in December 2019.
 She is entitled to a personal tax allowance of £12,500 in 2019-20, but she loses entitlement to all of it because her basic salary exceeds the point at which the allowance is fully withdrawn (£125,000).
 Receiving the bonus, therefore, results in no further adjustment to her personal allowance.
 She will simply pay tax of £2,800 (£7,000 × 40%) on the bonus, which means that her effective tax rate on that part of his income is only 40%.

-Taxpayers with income slightly exceeding the £100,000 ceiling may avoid losing some or all of their personal allowance by taking steps to reduce ‘adjusted net income’ to below the abatement threshold.
+Taxpayers with an income slightly exceeding the £100,000 ceiling may avoid losing some or all of their personal allowance by taking steps to reduce ‘adjusted net income’ to below the abatement threshold.
 Options worth considering may include:

-- Increasing pension contributions – for example, a taxpayer with income of £105,000 might consider making a pension contribution of £5,000.
+- Increasing pension contributions – for example, a taxpayer with an income of £105,000 might consider making a pension contribution of £5,000.
 They will get 40% tax relief on the contribution, and the full personal allowance will be reinstated.

 - Making donations to charity under the Gift Aid scheme.
 For the charity, the donation is assumed to be made net of basic rate tax, which the charity claims back from HMRC.
-For the taxpayer, their basic rate tax band is increased by the value of the gross donation, which in turn reduces the amount of income to be taxed at the higher rate.
+For the taxpayer, their basic rate tax band is increased by the value of the gross donation, which in turn reduces the amount of income to be taxed at a higher rate.

 - Consider transferring income-producing assets to a lower-earning spouse or partner.